fastlane/docs/docs/best-practices/continuous-integration.md

 Note: [Apple announced that as of February 27th 2019](https://developer.apple.com/news/?id=02202019a), it is enforcing 2-factor authentication on developer Apple IDs with the "Account Holder" role.

+An apple ID without Two-Factor Auth can only be created in devices like iphone/ipad/ipod with ios version previous than 10, or in devices as 5 , 4s, before the iphone 6 i'm pretty sure.
+This was the only way of creating an account without two factor, since apple was inforcing 2-factor in anyaccount, even without the "Account Holder" role.

 #### Security code and session

 When your Apple account has 2-factor authentication (or 2-step verification) enabled, you will be asked to verify your identity by entering a security code.
 If you already have a trusted device configured for your account, then the code will appear on the device.
 If you don't have any devices configured, but have trusted a phone number, then the code will be sent to your phone.